 ACTE History

 The Association for Career and Technical Education® (ACTE) is the largest national education association dedicated to the advancement of education that prepares youth and adults for careers.
-The Association for Career and Technical Education was founded in 1926, when a Coca-Cola cost a nickel, Calvin Coolidge was president and 10 years after the federal government began funding “vocational education” through the Smith-Hughes Act.
+Founded in 1926 when a Coca-Cola cost a nickel and Calvin Coolidge was president, ACTE emerged 10 years after the federal government began funding “vocational education” through the Smith-Hughes Act.

 Career and technical education (CTE) as we know it today has its roots in the founding of the United States.
 From the start, a strong knowledge base and skill set for citizens were considered important.
-ACTE is committed to enhancing the job performance and satisfaction of its members; to increasing public awareness and appreciation for CTE; and to assuring growth in local, state and federal funding for these programs by communicating and working with legislators and government leaders.
+ACTE is committed to:

-Here’s a snapshot of our history through the years from the 75th Anniversary issue of Techniques magazine, published in February 2002.
+Take a look back at ACTE’s history through the years from the 75th Anniversary issue of Techniques magazine, published in February 2002, as we approach our 100-year anniversary in 2026!

 1. A New Association is Born